Nearly 88,000 deaths per year are attributed to drinking excessively, according to the U.S. Centers for Disease Control and Prevention.

 - The manner in which alcohol has been used

-- If alcohol has been used or cut with other substances
+- If alcohol has been used or cut with other drugs and substances

 A doctor determines when a person is in alcohol withdrawal after symptoms and medical history are reviewed.
 Withdrawal symptoms can start within the first six to 24 hours of the person’s last drink.
 The longer the withdrawal period lasts, the worse the symptoms are.